 Keep track of what you eat.
 After having any smelly foods, brush your teeth.
 Foods like carrots and apples, on the other hand, boost saliva production.
 This is because they require a lot of chewing.
 Sugar-free gum and candies may have a similar effect.

 Drink plenty of water to keep your mouth hydrated.
 Try to limit your caffeine intake.
-And, most importantly, stop smoking.
+Moreover, most importantly, stop smoking.

-If you find that following the guidelines above has not helped over a course of a week, report to your dentist.
+If you find that following the guidelines above has not helped over the course of a week, report to your dentist.

 Professional treatment